degory/ghul-dev/src/index.md

 ![ghūl programming language logo](ghul-logo-draft.png)

-(Note: this site is very much a **work-in-progress**.
-The [ghūl compiler](https://github.com/degory/ghul) source code is currently the definitive ghūl language reference)
+> - The ghūl language, compiler, tools, and this website are all very much a **work-in-progress**.
+> - Whatever the [ghūl compiler](https://github.com/degory/ghul) accepts is currently the definitive ghūl language reference.
+> - ghūl is pronounced 'ghoul'.

 ## why ghūl?